cihologramas/pyoptools/README.md

 using a *NIX operating system when using pyoptools.
 Anyways, Windows users can check the "Windows" subsection for instructions on building/installing pyoptools in MS Windows operating system.

+This assumes you have cloned PyOpTools repository already.

+### Anaconda environment (Recommended)
+Probably the most portable and direct way of installing PyOpTools is to use the [Anaconda](https://www.anaconda.com/distribution/) python distribution.
+Once you have set up Anaconda you can create an environment for the PyOpTools software via the following command

+    conda env create --file pyoptools_env.txt --name pyoptools

+running it inside the directory where you cloned the PyOpTools repository, since the file [pyoptools_env.txt](pyoptools_env.txt) is in the root of this repository.

-### Debian/Ubuntu (recommended)
+### Debian/Ubuntu
 We develop pyoptools using almost debian/*buntu Linux distributions exclusively so this is the way that's most tested and have better chances of working.
-To compile a deb package you just need to run:
+Once you have setup up your requirements (check requirements section above), to compile a deb package you just need to run:

     make deb